Rise to Success: Career Highlights of Rebel Wilson

 From career breakthroughs to professional milestones, explore how Rebel Wilson made an impact.

 Rebel Wilson is an Australian actress, comedian, and producer.
-She gained recognition in Australia with appearances in comedy series like *Pizza* and *The Wedge*, as well as creating and starring in *Bogan Pride*.
-Wilson achieved international fame after moving to the United States, with roles in popular comedy films such as *Bridesmaids* and *A Few Best Men* in 2011.
+She began her career in Australia with appearances in comedy series like Pizza (2003-2007) and The Wedge (2006-2007), and she created, wrote, produced, and starred in the musical comedy series Bogan Pride (2008).
+Wilson gained international recognition after moving to the United States and appearing in films such as Bridesmaids and A Few Best Men, both released in 2011.

-In 2002, Rebel Wilson's stage musical The Westie Monologues, which she wrote, starred in and produced, premiered in Sydney.
+In 2002 Rebel Wilson came to public attention with her stage musical *The Westie Monologues*, which she wrote, starred in and produced in Sydney.

-In 2003, Rebel Wilson began her career by appearing in the SBS comedy series Pizza.
+In 2003, Rebel Wilson began her acting career by appearing in the SBS comedy series *Pizza*.

 In 2006, Rebel Wilson appeared in the sketch comedy show *The Wedge*.

-In 2007, Rebel Wilson appeared in the sketch comedy show The Wedge and the feature film Ghost Rider.
+In 2007, Rebel Wilson appeared in the sketch comedy show *The Wedge*.

 In 2007, Rebel Wilson had a role in the feature film *Ghost Rider*.